 The main pieces influencing protection within the S Lab Wings 8 are the upper and the midsole.
 The upper contributes to protection with the Stretch Air Mesh once again.
-This material is great on trails, and does it job of keeping out water and debris quite well.
+This material is great on trails and does a good job of keeping out water and debris quite well.
 The toecap within the upper also helps protect the feet, by shielding from any harsh collisions that could possibly occur.
 The different EVA foams are the main sources of protection in the midsole.
-These foams do their job quite well, and absorb and reduce impacts on the foot while running.
-This creates a safer stride overall, and reduces the chances of injury, which is especially nice for racing.
+These foams do their job quite well and absorb and reduce impacts on the foot while running.
+This creates a safer stride and reduces the chances of injury, which is especially nice for racing.

 In the S Lab Wings 8, support is very influenced by the upper and the midsole.
 The upper helps to support the foot with its unique mesh design.
 This mesh is quite good at securing and holding down the foot, while still allowing for adequate movement range.
 This supports the foot very well from above.
 The midsole helps once again with its EVA foams.
 These foams support and cushion the foot from below, creating a comfortable stride.
 These are the key supporting features in the shoe, and overall they do a decent job.

 The S Lab Wings 8 is very well equipped for trails and other similar terrains.
-This is again because of its Contragrip outsole and lugs, which are optomized to provide grip and traction on trail surfaces.
-These shoes in particular were designed to race on trails.
+This is again because of its Contragrip outsole and lugs, which are optimized to provide grip and traction on trail surfaces.
+These shoes, in particular, were designed to race on trails.
 While they definitely can be used on most common running terrains

 , one is probably better off finding another shoe if they wish to use these outside of racing